 Lasalle Investment Management's score of 29 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2021, LaSalle Investment Management reported zero carbon emissions across all scopes, including Scope 1, Scope 2, and Scope 3, with total emissions recorded at 0 kg CO2e.
-This data indicates a commitment to minimising their carbon footprint, although specific emissions data is not available.
-LaSalle has set ambitious reduction targets, aiming to reduce portfolio-wide Scope 1 and 2 greenhouse gas emissions by at least 50% within a decade, starting from 2020 and targeting completion by 2030.
-Additionally, they are working towards an 80% reduction in greenhouse gas emissions by 2050, in collaboration with the building's anchor tenant, with the initiative commencing in 2023.
-These commitments reflect LaSalle's proactive approach to climate action, aligning with industry standards and demonstrating a long-term vision for sustainability.
+In 2021, LaSalle Investment Management reported zero emissions across all scopes, with Scope 1, Scope 2, and Scope 3 emissions each totalling 0 kg CO2e.
+This data indicates that the organisation has not yet generated any direct or indirect greenhouse gas emissions, which may reflect a commitment to sustainability or the nature of its operations.
+LaSalle has set ambitious climate commitments, aiming to reduce its portfolio-wide Scope 1 and 2 greenhouse gas emissions by at least 50% within a decade, targeting a completion date of 2030.
+This initiative is part of a partnership with the US Department of Energy through the Better Buildings Challenge (BCC), which began in 2020.
+Additionally, LaSalle is working towards a long-term goal of achieving an 80% reduction in greenhouse gas emissions by 2050, in collaboration with the building's anchor tenant, starting from 2023.
+These commitments underscore LaSalle's proactive approach to addressing climate change and enhancing sustainability within its operations.
+As of now, there are no emissions data cascaded from a parent or related organisation, indicating that LaSalle's reported figures are independent.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.